thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-2.md

 Now, we should change the data source to display only the selected building:

 - Click the "pencil" icon on the map widget to open its settings;
-- Change the data source to the alias "Selected entity" to focus the map on the selected building;
+- Change the data source to the "Selected entity" alias to focus the map on the selected building;
 - Go to the "Appearance" tab, find the "Tooltip" section, and delete the code fragment as shown in the screenshot.
 Confirm all changes;
-- Place the widget in the upper right corner of the dashboard and adjust its size.
+- Place the widget in the upper-right corner of the dashboard and adjust its size.
 Save the dashboard by clicking "Save".

 {% include images-gallery.html imageCollection="copy-paste-map-widget-2" %}